iced-rs/book/src/first-steps.md

 let interface = column![increment, counter, decrement];
 ```

-This is very similar to our previous snippet! iced provides a `column!` macro for creating a `column` out of some widgets in a particular
+This is very similar to our previous snippet. iced provides a `column!` macro for creating a `column` out of some widgets in a particular
 __order__—analogous to `vec!`.

 ### The Interactions